survivejs/webpack-book/manuscript/developing/02_automatic_browser_refresh.md

 webpack: bundle is now VALID.
 ```

 The output means that the development server is running.
-If you open *http://localhost:8080/* at your browser, you should see something familiar.
+If you open `http://localhost:8080/` at your browser, you should see something familiar:

 ![Hello world](images/hello_01.png)